-Their next contesting venture was at Sunderland contest on August 5th, 1907.
+Their next contesting venture was at Sunderland Contest on August 5th, 1907.
 Test-piece, "Lohengrin."
-Judge, Mr. J. A. Haley.
-The result was as follows: 1st prize, Brandon Colliery; 2nd, Sunderland East End; 3rd, Birtley Town; 4th, St. Hilda Colliery; and 5th, Percy Main, the only other competitor being Sunderland Temperance.
+Judge, Mr. J. A. The result was as follows: 1st prize, Brandon Colliery; 2nd, Sunderland East End; 3rd, Birtley Town; 4th, St. Hilda Colliery; and 5th, Percy Main, the only other competitor being Sunderland Temperance.
 The only remaining contest attended that year was at Tynemouth Palace, which was held on October 5th.
 The selection was "Own Choice," and the judge was Mr. W. A. Crosse, of Newcastle-on-Tyne.
 St. Hilda was under another new conductor, Mr. William Holdsworth, and although the band, out of a great number of competitors, only gained 5th prize, it can be truly said that this was the actual beginning of the greatest achievement in the career of any band in the British Empire.
-For this reason it is well worthy of our notice to name the bands who took part in this particular contest, and the result, which is as follows: 1st prize, Felling Colliery (conductor, Mr. James Oliver); 2nd, Backworth Institute (John Gladney); 3rd, Brandon Colliery; 4th, Benwell and District (J. Ward); 5th, St. Hilda Colliery (W. Holds-The unsuccessful bands competing worth); and 6th, Cockerton. were: South Shields Temperance, South Shields Harmonic, Barrington Colliery, Percy Main N.E.R., Chester-le-Street Town, Binchester Colliery, Hetton Town, Birtley Town, Willington, and Cockfield.
+For this reason it is well worthy of our notice to name the bands who took part in this particular contest, and the result, which is as follows: 1st prize, Felling Colliery (conductor, Mr. James Oliver); 2nd, Backworth Institute (John Gladney); 3rd, Brandon Colliery; 4th, Benwell and District (J. Ward); 5th, St. Hilda Colliery (W. Holdsworth); and 6th, Cockerton.
+The unsuccessful bands competing were: South Shields Temperance, South Shields Harmonic, Barrington Colliery, Percy Main N.E.R., Chester-le-Street Town, Binchester Colliery, Hetton Town, Birtley Town, Willington, and Cockfield.

 Mr. John Trelease was the Secretary of the band, and he proved himself to be indefatigable in his energies on its behalf.
 From the day of the Tynemouth contest, which, by the way, was the last of these splendid competitions under the direction of that bandsman's friend, Mr. Linden Travers, Mr. Trelease set about bringing St. Hilda's Band in the front rank, and together with so enthusiastic a president as Mr. James Kirkley, whose interests were at burning point, the work was began in real and genuine earnest.
 The bandsmen also became impregnated with the "contest fever," and it was decided to put in the winter with full rehearsals and to show all the Northern "Geordies" that the full intention of St. Hilda Band was to climb to the top by sheer hard work.
 Mr. Greenwood was "booked" for the big job of giving regular professional lessons, and to take the band to coming contests in the New Year.
-Mr. President Kirkley and Mr. Secretary Trelease both made up their minds to give of their best to the cause of the band's welfare, and in this way, although it meant a "long, long pull, and a strong, strong pull " against the many well-known contesting bands of the North, the decision was-"to put both feet into it-win or lose-and go ahead."
+Mr. President Kirkley and Mr. Secretary Trelease both made up their minds to give of their best to the cause of the band's welfare, and in this way, although it meant a "long, long pull, and a strong, strong pull" against the many well-known contesting bands of the North, the decision was-"to put both feet into it-win or lose-and go ahead."

 The first contest of 1908 was at Felling on May 9th.
-The testpiece was "Echoes of England," and the judge was Mr. H. Ackroyd.
-The result was: 1st prize, Heworth Colliery (W. Heap); 2nd, Brandon

-Colliery (W. Rimmer); 3rd, St. Hilda Colliery (J. A. Greenwood); 4th, Birtley Town (J. Hughes).
-Unsuccessful: Benwell and District, Dunstan Temperance, Shotton Colliery, South Pelaw, Middlesbrough
+The test-piece was "Echoes of England," and the judge was Mr. H. Ackroyd.
+The result was: 1st prize, Heworth Colliery (W. Heap); 2nd, Brandon Colliery (W. Rimmer); 3rd, St. Hilda Colliery (J. A. Greenwood); 4th, Birtley Town (J. Hughes).
+Unsuccessful: Benwell and District, Dunston Temperance, Shotton Colliery, South Pelaw, Middlesbrough Boro' and Willington Silver.
+This was considered a very good beginning of the band's determination to ascend the great ladder of fame, and more energy than ever was now put into their work.